Skip to main content

 About

-Join us for a free lunchtime recital performed by countertenor, Garreth Romain, of the Black British Classical Foundation, who will be performing a stunning repertoire inspired by our current exhibition Parmigianino: The Vision of Saint Jerome in the unique setting of the Gallery.
+Join us for a free lunchtime recital performed by countertenor, Garreth Romain, of the Black British Classical Foundation, who will be performing a stunning repertoire inspired by our recent exhibition Parmigianino: The Vision of Saint Jerome in the unique setting of the Gallery.

 The Black British Classical Foundation is a charity that exists for the purpose of nurturing an interest and participation in the classical arts, in particular opera, among communities of colour in the UK and beyond.